amitpaz/CyberAgents/FAME_AND_SHAME.md

 1. **Packages that block upgrades** - When a package prevents upgrading another dependency, add it to the Blockers section with:

-   - Which package is blocked
+   - Package name (the one being blocked)
-   - What's blocking it
+   - Blocking package name (what's blocking it)
-   - The specific version constraints causing the issue
+   - Specific version constraints causing the issue
-   - A shame level (🧐 for minor annoyances, 🧐🧐 for significant blockers)
+   - Shame level (🧐 for minor annoyances, 🧐🧐 for significant blockers)

 1. **Successfully upgraded packages** - When a package is successfully upgraded, add or update it in the Champions section with:

-   - The package name
+   - Package name
-   - The new version number
+   - New version number
-   - A status note and 🤩 emoji
+   - Status (either "Successfully upgraded 🤩" or "Already using recent version 🤩")

 1. **Packages that became unblocked** - If a package previously in the Blockers section is resolved (either by the blocking package relaxing its requirements or by upgrading the entire dependency chain), move it to the Champions section.

+### Template Validation Checklist

+Before committing changes to FAME_AND_SHAME.md, verify:

+- \[ \] All table headers match the template exactly
+- \[ \] Package names are enclosed in backticks
+- \[ \] Version numbers follow semantic versioning format
+- \[ \] Status entries end with appropriate emoji
+- \[ \] Shame levels use only the defined emoji set (🧐 or 🧐🧐)
+- \[ \] Numbered list in maintenance guide uses correct sequential numbering

 This document serves as both documentation and motivation to keep dependencies up to date.